legendu-net/blog/en/content/2021/09/build-docker-images-on-kubernetes/build-docker-images-on-kubernetes.markdown

 1. [BuildKit](http://www.legendu.net/misc/blog/build-docker-images-using-buildkit-on-kubernetes)
-    is most promising one among all tools for building Docker images on Kubernetes (even though it needs to resolve a few permission issues).
+    is a good tool for building Docker images on a Kubernetes cluster where you have root access.

 2. [Kaniko](http://www.legendu.net/misc/blog/build-docker-images-using-kaniko)
     is another usable tool